-Reinforcement Learning Background
+0. Reinforcement Learning Background

-What follows is a series of definitions that may be useful to understand the concepts of reinforcement learning that are used when training an agent in an RLGym environment.
+What follows is a series of definitions that may be useful to understand the concepts of reinforcement learning when training an agent in an RLGym environment.
 Note that these definitions are not meant to be exhaustive, and we will formulate the reinforcement learning setting in a somewhat non-standard way to better align with the environments typically considered by practitioners using RLGym.

-The Basics
+1. The Basics

 A decision process , sometimes called an environment, is characterized by a set of states , a set of actions , and a state transition probability function .
+To interact with an environment, an agent must follow a policy , where denotes the set of admissible policies.

 When an agent executes an action in state , the environment transitions to a new state according to .